 The office of an “apostle” carried the highest authority in Christianity.
-The word comes from two Greek words: to send and from.
-The idea is someone with authority sending someone else.
+The term comes from two Greek words: to send and from.
+The idea is someone with authority sending someone else on a mission.
 An apostle has the right to found the church and write Scripture.
 There are no apostles in the official sense today.

 Paul only used the term “apostle” when necessary to affirm his credentials.
 He preferred the term “servant.”

 Paul’s first point in the epistle challenges his legalistic protagonists decisively — “not…nor.”
 His apostleship did not come from men but from God Himself.

 “Men” is in the plural and refers to a group of men.
 Paul did not receive the commission of his apostleship from a group of men in some church.
 No official church body gave him the credentials of an apostle.